Enable multisite for Ceph RGW Object Storage

 failureDomain: host

-• If a different storage cluster exists and its object storage data must be replicated, specify the same realm and zone group names and the pullEndpoint parameter.
+• If you use a different storage cluster, and its object storage data must be replicated, specify the realm and zone group names along with the pullEndpoint parameter.
 Additionally, specify the endpoint, access key, and system keys of the system user of the realm from which you need to replicate data.
-For details, see the step 2.
+For details, see the step 2 of this procedure.

-1. To obtain the endpoint of the cluster zone that must be replicated, run the following command specifying the realm and zone group names of the required master zone:
+• To obtain the endpoint of the cluster zone that must be replicated, run the following command by specifying the zone group name of the required master zone on the master zone side:

 For example: